 How to remove the quick release plate FROM THE TRIPOD MOUNT

-- push down on the screw to lift the mechanism and release the plate from it’s position.
+- Push down on the screw to lift the mechanism and release the plate.

-- Rotate the camera (and plate) away from the screw and it should release into your hand.
-Be sure to have a good grip on the camera in this situation.
+- Rotate the camera (and plate) away from the screw and it should release into your hand (keep a good grip).

 How do you attach a quick release plate to a tripod?